flinguenheld/rusty_chew/README.md

 ##### Serial

-To do some tests and print text throught the terminal, use the feature `serial`
+To do some tests and print text throught the [usb port](https://github.com/rust-embedded-community/usbd-serial), you can use the feature `serial`.
-Then you can see the usb events to know which tty is used.
+Then check the usb events to know which tty is used.
 ```
     sudo udevadm monitor
 ```

-And connect to it for instance with minicom or picocom: *Ctrl-A X to exit*
+And connect to it (for instance with minicom or picocom. *Ctrl-A X to exit* )
 ```
     sudo minicom --device /dev/ttyACM0
     sudo picocom /dev/ttyACM0 -b 115200